tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how to access Azure Virtual Desktop from the Azure portal search bar.](images/searchvm.png "Search for Virtual machines")

-3. On the Virtual Machines blade, locate a session host VM and Select on the name.
+3. On the Virtual Machines blade, locate a session host VM and select the name.

 4. On the blade for the virtual machine, under **Monitoring**, select **Insights**.